|Eastern Reef Area.. AKA The Sandstone Alps

 As was already mentioned, many pitches are long and runout.
 Cam and stopper protection or a few bolts are usually found on pitches that are at least 5.7.
 Though, routes 5.9 or harder do tend to be better protected.

 It is advisable to perhaps carry a hand drill and a couple of #1 angles or 4" bolts in case one gets too far off route.
-Also carry extra slings to back up old webbing on the rap anchors and maybe bring a 3/8" spanner incase you need to tighten bolts.
+Also carry extra slings to back up old webbing on the rap anchors and maybe bring a 3/8" spanner incase you need to tighten bolts, more so if no second ascent has been recorded on that climb.As of 2014 most of the climbs are still unrepeated.

-For climbers who prefer some adventure there is still a vast amount of unclimbed rock in this area and more so on the backside of the slabs.
+For climbers who prefer some adventure there is still a large amount of unclimbed rock in this area and more so on the backside of the Reef.

 The Reef is a magical area but the climbing is not for everyone and perhaps thats a good thing!

 NOTE.
 The crags are set up in alphabetical order starting from I-70 and going south along the Reef.